Azure/azureml-sdk-for-r/misc/r-packages-docker.md

 | zoo | 1.8-5

 ### Additional R packages
-The following additional R packages from CRAN are also included:
+The following additional R packages from CRAN are also installed:

 | Dependency  | Version |
 | ----------- | ------- |